 A variant form of a single nucleotide polymorphism (SNP), a specific polymorphic site or a whole gene detectable at a locus.
-Most SNPs are biallelic, meaning that there are two values (forms) that are possible (e.g., the rs234 SNP denotes that individuals could have either an A or G allele at position 105,920,689 on chromosome 7 on the positive strand).
-At a given SNP, the most common allele is referred to as the ‘major allele’; whereas, the least common (or rarer) allele is referred to as the ‘minor allele’.
+Most SNPs are biallelic, meaning that there are two values (forms) that are possible (e.g., the rs234 SNP denotes that individuals could have either an A or G allele at position 105,920,689 on chromosome 7 on the forward strand).
+At a given SNP, the most common allele is referred to as the "major allele"; whereas, the least common (or rarer) allele is referred to as the "minor allele".
 The minor allele frequency is therefore the frequency at which the minor allele occurs within a population.

-In MR, most commonly, the genetic instrumental variable (IV) is one or more SNP(s) that are robustly associated with the risk factor/exposure of interest.
-The number of 'trait-increasing' alleles is used analogously to the lifetime ‘dose’ of the risk factor.
-The commonest unit of the genetic IV-risk factor or genetic IV-outcome associations are ‘per-allele’ – i.e., assuming a linear additive change across the three genotype categories.
+In MR, most commonly, the genetic instrumental variable (IV) is one or more SNP(s) that are robustly associated with the exposure of interest.
+The number of "trait-increasing" alleles is used analogously to the lifetime "dose" of the exposure.
+The commonest unit of the genetic IV-exposure or genetic IV-outcome associations are "per-allele" – i.e., assuming a linear additive change across the three genotype categories.
 See DNA.

 References